PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 ### Building a Flatpak

-You don't need to clone the entire Prism Launcher repo for this; the Flatpak file handles that.
+You don't need to clone the entire Prism Launcher repo for the latest stable; the Flatpak file handles that.
+However, editing of the file is required if you desire to build from the latest commit (cloning the source repo).
 Both `flatpak` and `flatpak-builder` must be installed on your system to proceed.

 #### Latest Stable